algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ### Overview

 This document is the technical specification of a project commissioned to us by ALGOSUP.
-The project consist in creating a virtual processor[^1] and it's components.
+The project consists of creating a virtual processor[^1] and its components.

 #### Audience